cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 These rules apply only for internal development purposes.

 ## 1. General
-There are some common rules that apply in all cases:
+Some common rules apply in all cases:
 1. Bullet points should start with a capital and end with punctuation.
-2. Must add new clauses or sub-clauses at the end of any list in this document. <u>Rationale</u>: Existing references to clauses must not break due to reformatting of this source text.
+2. Must add new clauses or sub-clauses at the end of any list in this document. <u>Rationale</u>: Existing references to clauses must not break due to the reformatting of this source text.
 1. Should use correct English: e.g. Realise rather than Realize, etc. Consider your language usage.
 1. All general documents must be stored on [_GoogleDocs_](http://docs.google.com).
-1. Should not use spaces or any punctuation in any file-name or object-name.
+1. Should not use spaces or any punctuation in any file name or object name.
-	1. Such names should consist of alpha-numeric characters only, starting with a non-numeric character, and use UpperCamelCase.
+	1. Such names should consist of alphanumeric characters only, starting with a non-numeric character, and use UpperCamelCase.
 4. Technical documentation should be concise and correct.
 	1. Update older documentation when things change.
 	2. Internal documents stored in any git repository must use [_MarkDown_](https://en.wikipedia.org/wiki/Markdown).
 See *[Typora](https://typora.io/)* for a good cross-platform Markdown editor.